For a list of our Emeriti Faculty please click here.

 email@example.com / (618) 650-2175Ph.D., Binghamton University, 2012

 Research Interests: Muslim-American identity within a framework of feminist and race theory; Virtue ethics; Social and Political; and Non-ideal theory.
-Recently published works include: "Muslim-American Scripts" in Hypatia (2013) and "Presence of Mind" in Social Philosophy Today (2012).
+Her recent publications include two forthcoming articles, one on gendered space allocation at two of the most holy Islamic sites (appearing in Hypatia) and another that examines the character of a physician independent of the teleological goals of medicine (in Journal of Medical Humanities).
+Other Recently published works include: "Liberalism and the Muslim-American Predicament" in Social Theory and Practice (2014), "Muslim-American Scripts" in Hypatia (2013) and "Presence of Mind" in Social Philosophy Today (2012).

-Teaching Interests: Islamic Thought, World Religion, Philosophy of Race, Feminist Theory (all with special emphasis on the social and politcal), and Critical Thinking.
+Teaching Interests: Islamic Thought, Philosophy of Race, World Religion, Feminist Theory (all with special emphasis on the social and political), and Critical Thinking.

 Peck Hall, Room 2211

-Research Interests: Native North Pacific Coast culture, philosophy, and language preservation/revitalization.
-South Asian philosophy and religion: Classical Yoga, Ayurvedic medical philosophy, social philosophy.
+Research Interests: Native North Pacific Coast culture, history, philosophy, and language preservation/revitalization.
+South Asian philosophy and religion: Classical Yoga, Āyurvedic medical philosophy, and social philosophy.

 Peck Hall, Room 3231